BIOS1140/BIOS1140.github.io/docs/Exercise6.md

     We also specified how our genotypes are encoded using the `genotypes` argument and importantly, we specified `estimate.map = FALSE` to ensure that we are only reading in the data and not creating a linkage map at this stage.
 It is worth noting at this point that `qtl` is an extremely powerful and complex package with a lot of options and functions.
 At the end of the tutorial, we will point you towards other resources that can help you learn more about it, but for now we can ignore these options.
 However if you are interested in learning a little more, you can learn more about these arguments by looking at the help like so: `?read.cross`.

 Try typing in `bedbugs` to see what you get in the R console.
-You'll see a lot of summary information on the cross object we created when we red in the data.
+You'll see a lot of summary information on the cross object we created when we read in the data.
 Again, it says there are only 2 phenotypes...

 #### Correcting the phenotypes